-The Personnel Director will make the final determination regarding internal pay equity variance based on the pay equity analysis of the PECG and in consideration of bona fide qualifications such as seniority, education, experience, and/or training as well as other objective factors and available budget appropriations.
+Employee regarding internal pay equity variance based on the pay within the Pay Equity Com parison Group should be no less than the result of subtracting the standard deviation from the group average.
+Further pay differences within the group may still exist as a resultequity analysis of the PECG and in consideration of bona fide factorsqualifications such as seniority, merit increases, education, experience, and/or training.